 Our business is subject to a number of risks that could have a material effect on our business, results of operations, financial condition and/or liquidity and that could cause our operating results to vary significantly from period to period.
-In addition to the other information set forth in this Quarterly Report on Form 10-Q, you should carefully consider the risk factors we have previously disclosed in Item 1A - "Risk Factors" of our 2022 Annual Report on Form 10-K and the additional risk factor below.
+In addition to the other information set forth in this Quarterly Report on Form 10-Q, you should carefully consider the risk factors we have previously disclosed in Item 1A - "Risk Factors" of our 2022 Annual Report on Form 10-K and for the additional risk factor below, year ended December 31, 2023.
 We may disclose changes to any risk factors presented or disclose additional factors from time to time in our future filings with the Securities and Exchange Commission.